Get the latest insights

 Burnout is a state of emotional, mental and often physical exhaustion characterized by cynicism, low energy or negativism, according to Psychology Today.
 At work, it “often occurs when a person is not in control of how a job is carried out … or is asked to complete tasks that conflict with their sense of self.”
 A lack of support, conflict with colleagues, or being permanently overworked, under-challenged or under time pressure can all contribute to burnout.

-- Lessen meeting overload by setting core collaboration hours.
-Establish certain times each day where meetings are allowed.
+Establish times each day where meetings are allowed.
 Outside these hours, employees set their own schedules to prioritize focused work time.
-Only allowing meetings during certain hours will allow employees to better plan their time.
+Only allowing meetings during certain hours will enable employees to better plan their time.

-- Set realistic and clear expectations.
 Being busy makes us feel valuable, says Dana Wilkie writing for SHRM.
 But what is a realistic workload?
 Most employees are willing to go the extra mile from time to time, but when doing things outside their skillset or carrying an extra load becomes the norm, it creates overwork and stress.
+Make sure priorities are always clear in case something has to be set aside temporarily.

-- Talk with employees often.
 Keep a close eye on how workers feel about their jobs, workloads and career paths.
 Look for signs of stress and burnout such as fading enthusiasm, low energy or negativism.
-Ask the tough questions.
+Ask the tough questions: What do you like best about your job?
+What do you like least?
+If you could change one thing about your work, what would it be?

-- Outsource extra work.
 By hiring freelancers, seasonal help, or contractors you’ll be able to cover extra work created by unplanned projects, overload when someone leaves, or cyclical peaks.
-This will allow your current staff to maintain a more consistent pace instead of a back-breaking one.
+New AI tools for work pop up every day.
+Invest in them when possible or teach employees how to use free tools.
+These things will allow your current staff to maintain a more consistent pace instead of a back-breaking one.

 Organizations pay a high price when an employee is burned out.
 Giving your workers tools to deal with stress is helpful to their well-being, but even more important, is preventing unnecessary stress by tackling it at the source.